 Capitalized terms used in this summary have the meanings ascribed to such terms elsewhere in this Prospectus.
 Unless the context otherwise requires, all references in this Prospectus to the "Company" or "Amkor" are to Amkor Technology, Inc. and its subsidiaries.
 Prior to the Reorganization (as defined under "Reorganization"), such subsidiaries were under common management and were in the same business.
-As a result, the financial statements presented herein have been prepared on a combined basis.
+As a result, the financial statements presented herein have been prepared on a combined basis for periods which ended prior to the Reorganization and prepared on consolidated basis for periods which ended subsequent to the Reorganization.
 Unless otherwise indicated, all information in this Prospectus gives effect to (i) the Reorganization which was consummated on April 29, 1998, including the issuance of 82,610,000 shares of Common Stock in connection therewith, and (ii) the Initial Public Offering and the application of the net proceeds therefrom.
-See "-- The Initial Public Offering," "Reorganization," "Description of Capital Stock" and Note 1 of Notes to Combined Financial Statements.
+See "-- The Initial Public Offering," "Reorganization," "Description of Capital Stock" and Note 1 of Notes to Consolidated Financial Statements.
 References in this Prospectus to "Korea" are to the Republic of Korea, and references to "won" or "W" are to the currency of the Republic of Korea.
 The won has depreciated significantly against the U.S. dollar and other foreign currencies in recent months.
-On May 14, 1998, the base rate under the market average exchange rate system, as announced by the Korea Financial Telecommunications and Clearings Institute in Seoul, Korea (the "Market Average Exchange Rate"), was W1,418 to \$1.00.
+On August 13, 1998, the base rate under the market average exchange rate system, as announced by the Korea Financial Telecommunications and Clearings Institute in Seoul, Korea (the "Market Average Exchange Rate"), was W1,324 to \$1.00.
 No representation is made that the won or U.S. dollar amounts referred to herein could have been or could be converted into U.S. dollars or won, as the case may be, at any particular rate or at all.
-Financial information for AICL contained in this Prospectus has been prepared on the basis of Korean generally accepted accounting principles ("GAAP"), which differ in certain significant respects from U.S. GAAP.
+Financial information for ASI contained in this Prospectus has been prepared on the basis of Korean generally accepted accounting principles ("GAAP"), which differ in certain significant respects from U.S. GAAP.

-Certain technical terms used throughout this Prospectus are defined in the Glossary appearing immediately prior to the Combined Financial Statements at the end of this Prospectus.
+Certain technical terms used throughout this Prospectus are defined in the Glossary appearing immediately prior to the Consolidated Financial Statements at the end of this Prospectus.